 Once you activate the auto insurance policy, your new insurance company will send you or the dealership your proof of insurance and you’ll be able to drive off the lot.
 Simple as that!

 There’s potential for confusion when insuring a newly purchased car, but unless your driving situation changes dramatically it’s unlikely you will need to purchase an entirely new policy right away.

 As long as your previous policy is in place when you drive off the lot, your new car should be covered.
 Your previous policy will usually extend to the new vehicle for a short amount of time — known as a grace period — until you can have it added to the policy.
 It’s best to make sure that your company offers such a grace period beforehand.

-The amount of time insurance companies allow before requiring a new car to be formally added to a policy varies, usually ranging from one week to 30 days.
+The amount of time insurance companies allow before requiring a new car to be formally added to the policy varies, usually ranging from one week to 30 days.
 It's important to notify your insurance company as soon as possible to transfer your insurance to your new car.

 During this time, your new vehicle will be insured up to the same limits as your old one.
 If your old car only had minimum liability coverage, that would apply to the new vehicle.
 If you want full coverage, you would need to add it when you transferred the new car to your insurance policy.

 The process of transferring insurance coverage to a new car is fairly straightforward and often only takes a single call to your insurer.
 You’ll need to provide certain details about the vehicle, but your coverage should be implemented the same day.
 Bear in mind that transferring insurance to a new car can cause your rates to change.
 For example, if you switch from a minivan to a sports car, you should expect an insurance rate increase.